nivelle/java-all/learn-notes/jdk/Reference核心源码.md

             }
         } catch (OutOfMemoryError x) {
             // Give other threads CPU time so they hopefully drop some live references
-            // and GC reclaims some space.
+            // and GC reclaims【回收】 some space.
-            // Also prevent CPU intensive spinning in case 'r instanceof Cleaner' above
+            // Also prevent【防止】 CPU intensive【密集】 spinning【旋转】 in case 'r instanceof Cleaner' above
             // persistently throws OOME for some time...
             Thread.yield();
             // retry